Clinical Investigation and Translational Science

 Program Specific Policies for Student Research Projects

-A Supervising Professor, Supervising Committee, and written research proposal must be approved by the MSCI-TS COGS before a student can enroll in TSCI 6097 Research (Mentored Research in Clinical Investigation).
+A Supervising Professor, Research Supervising Committee (RSC), and written research proposal must be approved by the MSCI-TS COGS before a student can enroll in TSCI 6097 Research (Mentored Research in Clinical Investigation).

-Any changes to a student’s Supervising Professor, Supervising Committee, and written research proposal must be approved by the MSCI-TS COGS.
+Any changes to a student’s Supervising Professor, RSC, and written research proposal must be approved by the MSCI-TS COGS.

-MSCI-TS students with an approved research project are required to prepare a semi-annual written report of progress for consideration by their Supervising Committee prior to the fall (August 31st) and spring (February 28th) semester deadlines.
+MSCI-TS students with an approved research project are required to prepare a semi-annual written report of progress for consideration by their RSC prior to the fall (August 31st) and spring (February 28th) semester deadlines.

 Program Specific Policies for Laptop Computers